jacobzouzou/es6/readme.md

       }
     }

-//Use ReactDOM to render compoment
+//Use ReactDOM to render compoment in browser ReactDOM.render( return (
-ReactDOM.render(
-  return (
     </MyComponent>,